texas-robocamp/texas-robocamp.github.io/virtual/robot-programming/line_follower_binary.md

 - Print a space following each value from the line follower.
 - Print a new line at the end of the 8 values.

+**TODO** *How do we want them to print?
+We could just go on the LCD but that might clutter the whole thing?*

-When you hook this up, the numbers are going to scream past on the screen really quickly, so we suggest adding a `delay` after the for loop to make everything much easier to read.
+When you hook this up, the numbers are going to scream past on the screen really quickly, so we suggest adding a `sleep` after the for loop to make everything much easier to read.

 *I think this is still true?*